Eagles to host HS game interrupted by shooting

 That's where the Philadelphia Eagles stepped in.

-The Eagles have offered to host the game at Lincoln Financial Field Wednesday, opening their doors to two teams affected by the unfortunate incident.
+The Eagles have offered to host the game at Lincoln Financial Field Wednesday, opening their doors to two teams affected by the shooting.

 Each high school will be provided a defined number of free passes for distribution to players' parents and family members.
 The game will be closed to the general public.